henryxiang/blue_devil_hub/README.md

-# blue_devil_hub
+# The Blue Devil Hub

-A new Flutter project.
+A Flutter project for The Blue Devil Hub newspaper.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application to allow readers of The Blue Devil Hub to view the newspaper on their Android or iOS mobile devices.

 A few resources to get you started if this is your first Flutter project: